arduino/docs-content/content/hardware/02.hero/shields/spe-shield/tutorials/getting-started/spe-getting-started.md

 ### SPE Termination Jumper:

-To enable or disable the onboard termination resistors for the SPE bus there are two pairs of contact you can bridge.
+To enable the onboard termination resistors for the SPE bus, there are two pairs of contacts you can bridge.
 ![Termination jumpers](assets/jumpers.png)
-These are necessary always in the edge nodes both when using a multidrop or point-to-point connection.
+**Point-to-Point Setup:** Use jumpers to enable the termination at endpoints for proper signal integrity.
+**Multidrop Setup:** Terminations are disabled internally; only the furthest nodes in the network should be terminated.

 ### RS-485 Termination Jumper:

 The same principle applies to the RS-485 connector however in this case there is only a single jumper that needs to be bridged.
 ![Termination jumpers](assets/RS485-termination.png)
+**Termination:** Includes a 120 Ω termination jumper to match the bus impedance.
+Proper termination minimizes signal reflections, critical for long-distance communication stability.

-## First Use of Your Arduino UNO SPE Shield
+## First Use of the UNO SPE Shield

 ### Stack the Shield